dotnet/designs/accepted/2023/feature-switch-attributes.md

 - Terminology: "check" vs "switch"

-  We use `FeatureSwitch` in essentially the same way that the capability API draft uses `CapabilityCheck`.
-Maybe `FeatureCheck` would be a better name for the attribute, since the "switch" is really the MSBuild property that can be toggled, while the attribute should indicate that the property is a check for that setting.
+  We use `FeatureCheck` in essentially the same way that the capability API draft uses `CapabilityCheck`.
+We also considered the name `FeatureSwitch`, but prefer `FeatureCheck` since the "switch" is really the MSBuild property that can be toggled, while the attribute should indicate that the property is a check for that setting.

 - Representing `RequiresDynamicCodeAttribute` as a feature/capability